vishnunair042004/-Global-Layoffs-Analysis-Automated-ETL-Pipeline-SQL-Python-Tableau-/README.md

-# 🌍 Global Layoffs Analysis — Automated ETL Pipeline
+# 🌍 Global Layoffs Analysis from 2020 — Automated ETL Pipeline (SQL, Python, Tableau)

 This project demonstrates a **fully automated data engineering pipeline** built using **Python, MySQL, and Tableau Public** to analyze the **Global Layoffs dataset**.